Do Go On - 533 - El Chupacabra

 The band, the Beatles could have been.

-Although the eyewitness accounts make it extremely difficult
+explanations.
+Wagner writes, although the eyewitness accounts make it extremely difficult to categorise

 That's honestly worse.